 Launching a franchise could cost you in the region of £50,000 - although this will obviously vary depending on the nature of your business.
 As you weigh up the costs, you'll need to consider the following:

 - General development costs - market research, consultants' and solicitors' fees, development and testing of systems and procedures, pilot operations.

 - Franchise package development costs - the package provides franchise owners with all the systems, procedures and other support needed to operate successfully, such as training, sales literature and operations manuals.

 - Recruiting costs - production of your prospectus, advertising, franchise exhibitions, time spent on selection interviews.

 In terms of income, your initial franchise fee won't contain a large profit element but you'll start to recoup the outlay once you begin to recruit more franchisees.
-To find out about the types of income you might receive, read our 'Growing your business through franchising' guide.
+To find out about the types of income you might receive, read our 'Growing your business through franchising(PDF,1.11MB)' guide.

 Getting advice from experts

 Taking professional advice can be a crucial element of your success.
 For invaluable practical guidance to help you put your franchise operation together, you might consider appointing a franchise consultant.
 We recommend you use a BFA-affiliated consultant and research their experience thoroughly.
 Unlike accountants and lawyers, consultants aren't registered so interview at least three and talk to some of their existing clients.